 - Access to thousands of covered prescription drugs

 - Mail Service Pharmacy, a convenient and fast option to refill your prescriptions through home delivery

 - Coordinated medical and pharmacy programs to help improve your overall health and reduce costs

 - Personalized notices and phone calls from our pharmacy benefit manager detailing cost savings opportunities, safety alerts and drug education

 A formulary is a list of covered prescription drugs.
 Our drug list is reviewed and approved by an independent national committee comprised of physicians, pharmacists and other health care professionals who make sure the drugs on the formulary are safe and clinically effective.

 |Drug Tier (cost-share)

-|Preferred brand drugs are brand-name medications that do not have a generic equivalent.
-They are chosen for their effectiveness and affordability compared to alternatives.
-They cost more than generics but less than non-preferred brand drugs.
-If a generic drug becomes available, the preferred brand drug will be moved to the non-preferred brand category.
+|Preferred brand drugs are brand-name drugs that may not be available in generic form, but are chosen for their cost effectiveness compared to alternatives.
+Your cost-share will be more than generics but less than non-preferred brand drugs.
+If a generic drug becomes available, the preferred brand drug may be moved to the non-preferred brand category.

 |Non-preferred brand drugs often have a generic or preferred brand drug option where your cost-share will be lower.